ingkebil/development/docs/git/code-review.md

 The code needs to be reviewed and approved by a code owner.
 They are automatically assigned when you create the pull request.

-The person reviewing the code [signs off][sign-off] on the pull request with a "👍" or similar and then merges the code.
+The person reviewing the code [signs off][sign-off] on the pull request with a "👍" or similar.

 > Hot fixes are excluded from code reviews and can be merged by the author herself.